lucian-tech1/lucian-tech1/README.md

-- 👋 Hi, I’m @lucian-tech1
+- 👋 Hi, I’m lucian
-- 👀 I’m interested in
+- 👀 I’m interested in troubleshooting hardware, software, and network problems.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning batch scripting and power shell
 - 📫 How to reach me